 Special Investigations and Reviews

-Mr. Goldman has been retained by Boards of Directors, Audit Committees and Special Committees of Boards of Directors to assist in their conduct of investigations and reviews of various matters, including claims or issues raised in derivative or class action lawsuits or in regulatory proceedings.
+Mr. Goldman has been retained by Boards of Directors and Audit Committees and Special Committees of Boards of Directors to assist in their conduct of investigations and reviews of various matters, including claims or issues raised in derivative or class action lawsuits.
 Among others, he has been retained by Special Committees of Cisco Systems, Inc. and Hewlett-Packard Company Boards of Directors.

 In college, Mr. Goldman majored in accounting and was elected to membership in the Beta Gamma Sigma Honorary Society.
 Before attending law school, he was employed by a public accounting firm as an accountant, where he worked on audits of public and privately held companies.
 For the past 35 years, Mr. Goldman has specialized in defending security-accounting class actions and derivative suits and SEC and other governmental investigations involving revenue recognition, accruals, reserves, audits, restatements, information systems, internal controls, and other accounting and financial reporting claims.

 Mr. Goldman is active in local, state, and national bar activities.
 He has lectured to numerous professional organizations in the areas of securities law and complex commercial litigation, including the Practicing Law Institute, California Continuing Education of the Bar, San Diego Securities Regulation Institute, and ALI/ABA.
 He served as a lawyer representative to the Northern District of California Federal Court Judicial Conference, is a member of the American Law Institute, and is a Fellow of the American Bar Foundation.
 He is Past-President of the Bar Association of San Francisco.